zephyrproject-rtos/zephyr/doc/develop/flash_debug/probes.rst

 debuggers or high-speed tracing.
 You may need to adjust jumpers to prevent the onboard debug probe from interfering with the external debug probe.

+.. _lpclink2-cmsis-onboard-debug-probe:

+LPC-LINK2 CMSIS DAP Onboard Debug Probe
+***************************************

+The CMSIS-DAP debug probes allow debugging from any compatible toolchain, including IAR EWARM, Keil MDK, as well as NXP’s MCUXpresso IDE and MCUXpresso extension for VS Code.
+As well as providing debug probe functionality, the LPC-Link2 probes also
+provide:

+1. SWO trace end point: this virtual device is used by MCUXpresso to retrieve SWO trace data.
+See the MCUXpresso IDE documentation for more information.
+2. Virtual COM (VCOM) port / UART bridge connected to the target processor
+3. LPCSIO bridge that provides communication to I2C and SPI slave devices

+This probe is realized by programming the LPC-Link2 microcontroller with the CMSIS-DAP LPC-Link2 firmware.
+Download and install `LPCScrypt`_ to get the firmware and programming scripts.

+.. note:: Verify the firmware supports your board by visiting `Firmware for LPCXpresso`_

+1. Put the LPC-Link2 microcontroller into DFU boot mode by attaching the DFU jumper, then powering up the board.

+#.
+Run the ``program_CMSIS`` script.

+#.
+Remove the DFU jumper and power cycle the board.

 .. _lpclink2-jlink-onboard-debug-probe:

 LPC-Link2 J-Link Onboard Debug Probe